 That is, I am fascinated by how organisations choose to earn a profit from their efforts to stand out and serve customers.
 It is exactly at this moment, when a business asks the market to exchange good money for the products and services it supplies, that bad habits creep in.

 Indeed, prices and pricing is something that professionals seldom talk about with enthusiasm.
-Although most understand that their decisions carry real consequences, they act without the aid of a carefully-crafted strategy.
+Although most understand that their decisions can make or break the bottom line, they act without the aid of a carefully-crafted strategy.
 Rather, you witness collections of tactics held together by questionable assumptions and crude heuristics that, by shunning customers and obsessing over just about everything else, put financial and brand health in jeopardy.

-I often stress that a proper strategy is part economics, part psychology—as prices play different roles in a market.
-Mastering this blend introduces unexpected opportunities to capture, communicate and even grow value in the eyes of customers.
+I often stress that a proper strategy blends economics, sociology and psychology—as prices play different roles in a market.
+Mastering this mix introduces unexpected opportunities to capture, communicate and even grow value in the eyes of paying customers.